Shocker-lov-t/BuddyDome/README.md

 Step-2: (Follow only if you are working with BuddyDome with s3 only otherwise ignore this step) Setting up S3 bucket

-        -Create an s3 bucket ( with unchecking the box of " Block all public access" ) -Change the bucket policy as follows
+  Create an s3 bucket ( with unchecking the box of " Block all public access" ) Change the bucket policy as follows
-              >>> //S3 Policy//
+   //S3 Policy//

     {
         "Version": "2012-10-17",